airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 8. Click **Save connection**.

 ### Configure the destination namespace and stream name
-You can configure both the destination namespace and stream name.
+In the **Activate the streams you want to sync** table, you can configure both the destination namespace and stream name.
 These settings apply to all streams in the connection.

 #### Destination namespace
 The destination namespace is where data is written in the destination.

-To configure destination namespace:
+To configure the destination namespace:
 1. In the **Activate the streams you want to sync** table, click the **Namespace gear** icon in the **Destination** section of the table header.

 2. In the **Destination namespace** dialog, select your preferred destination namespace setting.